SainsburyWellcomeCentre/NeuralPlayground/examples/README.md

 ## Arena

-In this section, you will find examples demonstrating how to build the different arena architectures (both static and dynamic).
+In this section, you will find examples demonstrating how to build the different arena architectures (both static and dynamic, artificial and from experiments).

 ## Experiments

 In this section you will find examples demonstrating how to access the data sets.
 Each data set (author_date) has a respective jupyter notebook following the name convention author_date_example.ipynb

+## Comparison

+In this section you will find examples demonstrating how to compaire real experimental data with model results.